-Check what rights are owned by others
+Check if a trademark is owned by others

 Check if others have registered a similar name or logo